 Who was SF Rehman?
-Did he play any in any Test matches for Pakistan?
+Did he play in any Test matches for Pakistan?
 Sheikh Fazal-ur-Rehman was also known simply as SF Rehman.
-In his playing days, was a right-arm leg-break bowler who played a solitary Test match for Pakistan, on the 1957–58 tour of the West Indies?
+In his playing days, he was a right-arm leg-break bowler who played a solitary Test match for Pakistan on the 1957–58 tour of the West Indies.
 For a team hit by several injury problems, Fazal-ur-Rehman was flown in as reinforcement and got into the line-up for the fourth Test at Georgetown of the five-match series.

-Rehman was educated from Islamia College Lahore and after that; he had gotten a Masters degree in Arabic.
+Rehman was educated at Islamia College Lahore, and after that, he had a Masters degree in Arabic.
 So, he turned into a religious scholar who has had many papers and books published on the subject of Islam.